 The healthcare team will try to make the operation as safe as possible but complications can happen.
-Some of these can be serious.
+Some of these can be serious and can even cause death (risk: less than 2 in 500).
 Using keyhole surgery means it is more difficult for your surgeon to notice some complications that may happen during the operation.
 When you are recovering, you need to be aware of the symptoms that may show that you have a serious complication.